danhagg/ToDoList/projectmanager/README.md

 ![image](../readme_images/img_2.png)

-Let's take a breather and push the current local version (v0.1) of the app to GitHub.
-Make a GitHub pull request to merge v0.1 with GitHub Master.
-Merge v0.1 and master.
+Let's take a breather and push the current local version (v0.1) of the app to GitHub (and create that version v0.1 on github).
+Also, make a GitHub pull request to merge v0.1 with GitHub Master.
+Merge v0.1 and master on GitHub.
 Update local master.
 Make a new local branch v0.2 to continue development.

 ```
 git add -A
 git commit -m"First Component in the making"
-git push
+git push --set-upstream origin v0.1
 ```